Award Book Lists

 The Sasquatch Award Nominees are chapter books selected by the Washington Library Media Association.
 The books on this list are usually easier to read than the Young Reader’s Choice Nominees.
 Thousands of students throughout the state of Washington read the books and vote for their favorite.
-Last year’s winner was Roller Girl by Victoria Jamieson.
+Last year’s winner was A Night Divided by Jennifer A. Nielsen.

 Young Reader's Choice Award Nominees